Bocconi Test: 17 Questions About the Test Answered (2025 edition)

 8. When can I take the Bocconi test?

-You can take the test online at any time based on the slots available on the testing website.
-You have to take the test and get a score BEFORE you submit your application to Bocconi.
+You can take the test online at any time, based on the available slots on the testing website.
+You must take the test and obtain a score before submitting your application to Bocconi.

 The test is not available from:

-Be sure to thoroughly read the Bocconi test site so that you know when you can take the test and the procedure.
+Be sure to thoroughly read the Bocconi test site to understand when you can take the test and the procedure.

-Since you can take the test up to 3 times, be sure to take it far in advance of the deadlines so that you have an opportunity to take it again if you need to.
+Since you can take the test up to four times, be sure to take it well in advance of the deadlines so that you have an opportunity to retake it if needed.
+The number of test attempts was increased from 3 to 4 for the 2025-2026 admissions cycle.

 Plan your time and testing wisely!